The holiday shopping season might be the best time for manufactured spending

 I want to hear from you guys: What are you doing to increase MS during the holidays?

-10 responses to “The holiday shopping season might be the best time for manufactured spending”
+10 thoughts on “The holiday shopping season might be the best time for manufactured spending”

 Try to insure as much as you can you pay by credit card and not cash.